-The paintings produced by the Pre-Raphaelite Brotherhood or PRB are today regarded as staid and irrelevant Victorian pictures.
-I will show that at the time there were controversial and even revolutionary.

-The brotherhood was founded in 1848, the year of revolutions across Europe.
-There was a very large Chartist meeting on 10th April in Kennington Common but luckily confrontation was avoided and the petition with six million signatures was handed in to Downing Street.
-House of Commons clerks estimated the true figure to be 1.9 million signatures and some joke signatures were publicized to undermine the credibility of the movement.

-John Everett Millais and Holman Hunt accompanied the crowd from Russell Square but at the Common they were careful to remain outside the rails.
+- · It was a time of revolution. - The paintings produced by the Pre-Raphaelite Brotherhood or PRB were regarded as staid and irrelevant Victorian pictures during most of the twentieth century but today they are seen as controversial and even revolutionary. - The brotherhood was founded in 1848, the year of revolutions across Europe.
+There was a very large Chartist meeting on 10th April on Kennington Common but confrontation was avoided and the petition with six million signatures was handed in to Downing Street. - John Everett Millais and Holman Hunt accompanied the crowd from Russell Square but at the Common they were careful to remain outside the rails.
 In September of that year they met in Millais's parents house to form the Pre-Raphaelite Brotherhood.
 The term 'brotherhood' was later of concern to critics as it suggested anarchy and a revolution.